AccountGo/accountgo/docs/README.md

 1. Clone/Fork the latest repo here https://github.com/AccountGo/accountgo
 1. Build each projects in this order.
 Core->Services->Dto->Api->AccountGoWeb.
 To build the project, change directory to project folder, execute "dotnet restore" then "dotnet build".
 Make sure all projects build successfully.
 Alternatively, use accountgo.sln file to use by dotnet build.
 To do this change directory to "src" folder, execute "dotnet restore", then "dotnet build".

-Note: Above steps are just confirmation all projects will build using "dotnet".
-Succeding instruction will provide specific instructions to build and run Api (Back-end), and AccountGoWeb (Front-end), as well as how to setup database.
+Note: Preceding steps confirms all projects can build successfully using "dotnet build".
+Succeeding steps will provide specific instructions to build and run Api (Back-end), asnd AccountGoWeb (Front-end), as well as how to setup database.
 Let's start on database setup first.

 # Setup SQL Server (Using Docker)
 You can opt to install SQL Server or use docker image (like we do).
 Assuming you have docker installed, follow the steps below.
 (Install docker if you haven't done)